ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 mutually authenticated way and in such a way that only the two users learn the key.

-When a user wants to add another user to an MMR, it fetches KeyPackages with PseudonymousCredentials that share a user pseudonym (see
+When a user wants to add another user to an MMR, it fetches one KeyPackage for each of that user's clients, such that each of the clients keypackages has a PseudonymousCredential that shares a single user pseudonym (see
 {{pseudonymous-keypackages}}).
-The adder then derives the `identity_link_key` for all KeyPackages and re-encrypts those keys under the MMR's `identity_link_wrapper_key`.
+The adder then derives the `identity_link_key` for all the added client's KeyPackages and re-encrypts those keys under the MMR's `identity_link_wrapper_key`.
 When adding the user to the MMR, it includes the AddAAD as described in {{identity-link-keys}}.